gvwilson/sudonomicon/CONTRIBUTING.md

 | serve     | serve generated HTML                     |
 | stats     | basic site statistics                    |

--   If you are on macOS you may want to use [Homebrew][homebrew] to install:
+-   If you are on MacOS you may want to use [Homebrew][homebrew] to install:
     -   `fswatch`
     -   `pstree`
     -   `tree`